-ACTION: Notice of proposed rulemaking.
+ACTION: Final rule.

-SUMMARY: This document proposes to amend the Commission's procedural rules implementing the Equal Access to Justice Act to closely conform with new model rules from the Administrative Conference of the United States.
+SUMMARY: The Occupational Safety and Health Review Commission ("OSHRC") is amending its procedural rules implementing the Equal Access to Justice Act ("EAJA").
+The amendments closely conform with new model rules from the Administrative Conference of the United States.

-DATES: Comments must be received by April 7, 2021.
+DATES: Effective May 17, 2021.